How I built a referral-based business

 What if, instead of working with anyone in need of our skills, we worked with them based on the quality of the referral?
 What if we turned down 3/4 of the opportunities that come to us, in favor of the 1/4 that came in on referral because they truly were the perfect fit in what we can provide them.
 Would we end up with better clients?
 Would we be more empathetic towards solving their problem?

 Of course we would.
 And each of these individual things means we’d end up with better - and MORE - referrals.
 By shifting my focus to doing really great work for the few, these ideal clients refer me to others and do the selling for me.
 The best part is…

 Birds of a feather.

-When you prioritize what’s important to you, the clients that stick with you tend to value the same things you do.
-And when you free yourself up of non-ideal clients, you’re able to prioritize your ideal ones more, while your non-ideal clients can now find a better fit for them.
+The clients that stick with you tend to value the same things you do.
+And when you free yourself up of non-ideal clients, you’re able to prioritize your ideal ones more, while your non-ideal clients are freed up to find a better fit.
 And now your ideal clients are so overwhelmingly pleased with how you were able to serve them that they tell their friends - who value the same things they do.

 You then become more invested in their solutions because of the empathy you feel for your referral.